 White Paper: Better Apache Hadoop Security & Data GovernanceDownload

-As organizations pursue Hadoop initiatives to capture new opportunities for data-driven insights, data governance and security requirements can pose a key challenge.
-Hortonworks created Data Governance Initiative to address the need for open source governance solution to manage data classification, data lineage, security and data lifecycle management.
+As organizations pursue Hadoop initiatives to capture new opportunities for data-driven insights, data governance and data security requirements can pose a key challenge.
+Hortonworks created an Apache Hadoop Data Governance Initiative to address the need for open source governance solution to manage data classification, data lineage, security and data lifecycle management.

 Effective data management and control cannot be passive or simply forensic.
 Centralized access control powered by consistent data classification is the foundation for dynamic security and is a core requirement for Open Enterprise Hadoop.
 Towards this goal, Hortonworks is announcing release of new public preview features with Apache Atlas and Apache Ranger, bringing together data classification with security policy enforcement.

-The Atlas/ Ranger integration represents a paradigm shift for big data governance and security.
+The Atlas/ Ranger integration represents a paradigm shift for big data governance and data security in Apache Hadoop.
 By integrating Atlas with Ranger enterprises can now implement dynamic classification-based security policies, in addition to role-based security.
 Ranger’s centralized platform empowers data administrators to define security policy based on Atlas metadata tags or attributes and apply this policy in real-time to the entire hierarchy of data assets including databases, tables and columns.